autocrossblog/autocrossblog_astro/src/content/post/2009/2009-12-27-for-sale-again.md

 ---
 title: "For sale again?"
 excerpt: "The 1973 Datsun 240z was for sale back in the day, did you buy it?
-If so reach out."
+If so reach out.
+This post was originally used to try to sell it."
 author: chris
 publishDate: 2009-12-27T01:10:09+00:00
 updateDate: 2024-10-09T13:21:54-05:00